 The last thing I want to see is anyone killing themself over trying to fit into this perfect mold of doing things the way Dave Ramsey says simply because they believe it is the only way because it’s not.

-Again, his advice is solid if it fits your lifestyle and situation.
+Again, his advice is solid if it fits your lifestyle and situation (which for most people it does).

 If his program is the best for your situation, great!
 Follow his advice and his steps and you’ll be out of debt as long as you put the effort in.